Thomas Danforth: Family and property

 Danforth married Mary Withington in 1644.
 The couple had 12 children, but half of these died before the age of three.
 Danforth was survived by only three of the others.
 Danforth died in Cambridge on November 5, 1699.
 During his lifetime, Danforth owned an enslaved man named Philip Ffeild.

 In 1662 Danforth began to acquire land to the west of Boston by way of land grants by the Great and General Court after general surveys conducted by Edmund Rice at the behest of the Court.
 Originally known as "Danforth's Farm", he began to refer to the estate as "Framingham" in the 1670s in honor of his birthplace.
 Although Danforth continued to reside in Cambridge, he developed these lands, which came to number 15000 acre, by issuing 999 year leases rather than selling parcels.
 By the 1690s a number of somewhat discontiguous communities existed on the land, which petitioned the state for incorporation.
 Objections were made to the earliest petition (of 1692) by Danforth, since it did not include all of his lands, and a number of subsequent petitions were objected to by neighboring communities.
 It was not until 1700, after Danforth had died, that the town of Framingham was granted a charter.
 The town's seal contains the words "Danforth's Farms" in commemoration of this heritage.

 Danforth, Maine is named in his honor.
-The Danforth Museum of Art, founded in 1975, is located in Framingham.
+The Danforth Art Museum, founded in 1975, is located in Framingham.

+Legacy

+Danforth Street, in Portland, Maine, is now named for him.

 Fictional character in The Crucible

-In Arthur Miller's 1953 play The Crucible, Danforth is depicted as the leading judicial figure overseeing the Salem trials.
+In Arthur Miller's 1953 play The Crucible, Thomas Danforth is depicted as the leading judicial figure overseeing the Salem trials.
 William Stoughton is not a character in the play, and Miller portrays Danforth as an honest but domineering and selfish judge, under whose authority many are imprisoned and sentenced to hang.
 When John Proctor, an accused, defies his authority at the end of the play by refusing to lie and sign a public confession saying that he is a wizard and accusing others, he is mercilessly sentenced to hang.

 In an introduction to the play, Miller wrote that he had combined several persons and made other changes to the historical characters for dramatic purposes.

 Miller also wrote the screenplay for the 1996 film version of the play, in which the name Danforth was retained (portrayed by actor Paul Scofield) as the principal judicial antagonist.
 In the 1957 film adaptation of the play, whose screenplay was written by Jean-Paul Sartre, Danforth (portrayed by Raymond Rouleau, who also directed the picture) is portrayed the same way.